 Newer readers probably aren’t familiar with our 4-plex adventure.
 We purchased a 4-plex in 2011 and sold it in 2014.
 We purchased it for $300,000 and sold it for $376,000.
 That’s not bad for 3 years.
 The profit was around $50,000 because we had to pay commission, repair, depreciation recapture, various fees, and taxes.

 We didn’t maximize our profit, but that’s okay.
-That 4-plex was causing a lot of headache for us.
+That 4-plex was causing a lot of headaches for us.
 It was in a cheap area and the tenants weren’t financially secure.
 The property backed up to a creek and we had major drainage issues every winter.
-One tenant built a tree house without telling anyone.
+One tenant built a treehouse without telling anyone.
 It was one thing after another at this 4-plex.
 We had a property manager, but I still had to drive out there more often than I’d like.
 We were happy to get out with some profit and hand off the headache to the next owner.
 Hopefully, they knew how to deal with the tenants better.

 Lesson: Avoid rental properties in sketchy areas.
 The tenants have more issues and there will be more problems.

 Retiring early is definitely my worst financial decision.
-I was making good income and I could have earned a lot more if I continue to work.
+I was making a good income and I could have earned a lot more if I continue to work.
 There is no question we would have been better off financially.
-We could have saved and invested all of my income and gave a big boost to our net worth.
+We could have saved and invested all of my income and given a big boost to our net worth.
 However, money isn’t the only consideration here.

 Retiring early wasn’t a good financial decision, but it was the right decision for our family.
 My old job was taking a big toll on my physical and mental health.
-Who knows what would happen if I continued working and becoming more miserable?
-Life is much better now for our family after 4 years of early retirement.
+Who knows what would happen if I continued working and became more miserable?
+Life is much better now for our family after 9 years of early retirement.
 I’m making much less income as a SAHD/blogger, but we are much happier.

 Also, I probably should have tried harder to negotiate for a severance instead of just quitting.
 My former employer started handing out voluntary separation packages soon after I left and they haven’t stopped since.
 Check out Financial Samurai’s book if need help with your severance – How to Engineer Your Layoff.